 Most tests require that a magnetic calibration procedure is run before the test to initialize the sensor fusion software magnetic buffer.
 Magnetic calibration is implemented as a trajectory made up of a sequence of random rotations lasting 30 seconds.

 Frames of Reference

 The table below summarizes the differences between the standard frames of reference supported by the fusion library.
 Simulations for this datasheet were run using the NED frame of reference.

-Table 6.
-Frame of Reference Variations
+Table 6: Frame of Reference Variations